kaplos/Cisc3650/README.md

 ## Website Link

-The website can be found at on [Github Pages](https://kaplos.github.io/Eventboard/)
+The website can be found on [Github Pages](https://kaplos.github.io/Eventboard/)